KonnMjn/Certificates/README.md

 # 🎓 Learning Certificates

-This repository contains the certificates I have earned through various online courses and training programs in fields like programming, data analyst, and machine learning.
+This repository contains the certificates I have earned through online courses and training programs in fields like programming, data analyst, and machine learning.

 ## 📂 Categories
 - **Programming**